-Many careers, including business, education, engineering, marketing, and science seek graduates with creative training and visual literacy.
-Whether you apply for medical school or teach English in China, an art minor makes you creative and versatile.
+Many careers—in fields including business, education, engineering, marketing, and science—seek graduates with creative training and visual literacy.
+Whether you apply for medical school or teach English in China, an art minor makes you stand out from the crowd by showing employers you are creative and versatile.

 What skills will I develop?